dhaskew/blog/_drafts/aws.md

   * Create a CloudFormation template and use it to create/update/delete a resource stack
   * Use Elastic BeanStalk to automate installation of a web service
   * CloudFront setup for blog?
+    * create a distribution
+    * when to invalidate?
+  * SNS - implement an alert to your email/sms

+* API Gateway
+  * can sit in front of restful API

 * Cloud Front
   * used to cache data